Network Resources for vCloud Director Replicas

 - The SP deploys the SP-side network extension appliance at the process of creating a vCloud Director tenant account.
 To learn more, see Configuring vCloud Director Tenant Account.

 - The tenant deploys the tenant-side network extension appliance at the process of adding the SP in the Veeam backup console.
 To learn more, see Connecting to Service Providers.

-For the scenario when production VMs and VM replicas in vCloud Director communicate via network extension appliances after partial site failover, consider the following:
+For the scenario where production VMs and VM replicas in vCloud Director communicate through network extension appliances after partial site failover, consider the following: